promhippie/hetzner_exporter/CONTRIBUTING.md

 ## Thank you

 Thanks for your help!
-Hetzner Exporter would not be what it is today without your contributions.
+This project would not be what it is today without your contributions.